mkenney/k8s-proxy/README.md

 ## Getting started

 Start or restart the proxy service.
-Listens on port 80.
+Listens on ports `80` and `443`.
 ```
 ./start.sh
 ```